Oshiro-ha Yamaneryu Kobudo

 WEAPONS TRAINING AT SENDAI KARATE CLUB

-Weapon classes at Sendai Karate Club operate as a dedicated program within the club, running alongside the regular karate curriculum.
-Students from all backgrounds are welcome to join — you do not need to be a karate student to participate in kobudo training.
+Weapon classes at Sendai Karate Club operate as a dedicated program alongside our regular karate classes.
+You do not need to already be a karate student to begin — new students and experienced martial artists are both welcome.

 Enquire About Weapon Classes